Tips and Tricks for Autonomous Learning

 To improve your pronunciation, you need to imitate recordings of native speakers and record yourself so that you can listen again to compare and notice the specific differences.
 In this way, you can repeatedly practise bringing your own pronunciation closer to the phonetic model.

 You can practice speaking and writing best with a partner who can correct you.
 This can be in person or, with today’s Internet technology, online (emails, chats, Skype, and learning communities such as Busuu, Lingq, Italki).

-With whom do I want to learn?
+Who do I want to learn with?
 Social learning

 In no way does autonomous learning mean learning alone.
 You will want to (or should) test what you have learned with native speakers of the target language to see if your language is understandable and accurate.
 If you still have inhibitions because you are afraid of making mistakes, it is best to speak with your speaking or writing partner about how to deal with your mistakes.
 Would you like to be corrected?
 If so, at what point and in what way?
 By choosing a suitable partner, you make a kind of ‘safe’ learning environment possible, in which your errors are handled with patience and understanding without any fear of being humiliated.
 You will also receive feedback that exactly fits your individual mistakes so that you can draw conclusions, which are useful for you to continue learning.
 If you cannot find anyone to be a partner amongst the network of people you know, you can try UniTandem in this Self-Access Centre, where there is a detailed description of how to learn in a tandem.
 Alternatively, you can also try the various tandem-learning sites or learning communities on the Internet.